sarbal/BINF_tut/lessons/lesson5.md

 library(shiny)
 ```
 3. RStudio makes it very easy to build an app.
 Simply click on the "File" dropdown menu, then "New File" and then "Shiny Web App...".
 A pop up box will ask you for an "Application name", call your app whatever you wish (e.g., my_app).
 Select the "Single File (app.R)" radio button.
 And then pick your working directory (click Browse on the final box).
 When you are ready, click "Create".
 4. This will generate a folder with your app name, and a file called "app.R".
 We will be working with this file.
 It should have two functions: ui and server.
-They should be pre-filled with a historgram drawing app.
+They should be pre-filled with a histogram drawing app.
 You can test it out by running in the command console (make sure you are in the working directory where your app is):
 ```
 runApp("my_app")
 ```